radlel/hypgen/README.md

 ## Features

-- Real geological and landform data is used
+- Real geological and landform data used
 - Different infrastructure types are considered: tunnels, pylons and everything in between
 - Route is optimized in two planes: horizontal and vertical
 - Fitness function is defined as a cost of route construction and maintenance